When can babies eat pineapple?

 Yes.
 You won’t find pineapple on most lists of choking hazards for babies, but the fruit is hard and slippery—two qualities that increase the risk of choking.
 Pineapples must be prepared in an age-appropriate way before serving to babies who are ready to start solids.
-(Age-specific serving suggestions below.)
+(See our age-specific serving suggestions).

 Is pineapple a common allergen?

 No. Allergies to pineapple are rare, however the fruit may trigger reactions in people with a latex allergy.3

 As with all new foods, introduce by serving a small quantity of pineapple and watch closely as your baby eats.
 If there is no adverse reaction, gradually increase the quantity over future servings.

 How do you prepare pineapple for babies with baby-led weaning?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

 6 to 8 months old: Offer thin, wide strips of pineapple along side a neutralizing food such as yogurt to offset any potential tongue burn from the bromelain.